johnlazzarini/temp-repo-413/README.md

 You can see that I've defined toString() methods for both SourceReader.java and Lexer.java.
 Lexer's toString() places a function call to SourceReader's toString(), which itself calls the sourceAsString's own toString() method.

 #### Why are we making three calls to three differen't toString() methods?
-It might seem like a bad design decision, and in retrospect perhaps I should have picked slightly more descriptive output names.
+It might seem like a bad design decision, and in retrospect perhaps I should have picked slightly more descriptive output method names.
 But this chain of toString() calls was the only way that I could display the contents of sourceAsString from Lexer without using static members or methods (which you told us was wrong in class).

  ![alt text](http://i.imgur.com/dDy2Zda.png "Lexer, SourceReader, Token")